gboone/gboone.github.io/_posts/2016-10-16-just-a-ten-letter-word.md

 I dug in to those lyrics in a pre-Genius era of googled lyric snippets and liner notes and found that this guy was behind The Hold Steady and that band from that Atmosphere song, "Lifter Puller."
 It turned out that POS was in a punk band called Building Better Bombs.
 Later, I learned about a band called The Plastic Constellations, and that Aaron Mader from that band was a DJ in Doomtree.

 It was endless.
 I love finding connections in music, whether its learning about jazz through De La Soul or discovering the diversity in my local music scene, they give me a better appreciation for the artistry behind the music.
 Like all things, diversity makes your scene better.
 It was for that reason I was excited that night at Red Rocks (and to see a band I never thought I'd get to see).
 It's also why I'm excited to live in a city now that can support such diverse artists as Wheelchair Sports Camp, Brent Cowles, Dressy Bessy, Nathaniel Rateliff, and, of course, the Flobots.

+It's also why I don't really understand the people who were upset about the punk band being on stage.
+I know they probably came there to hear some hip hop, but as Prince once said:

+> If you free your mind up baby, maybe you'd understand.